bennylynch/banksy/README.md

                         |> List.ofSeq
     ] |> List.concat |> List.sortBy (fun e -> e.Occurred)
 ```
-Now, we have gathered a list of 241 Massive Attack gigs, with exact Dates and coordinates, in a few lines ... tremendous.
+So, we have gathered a list of 241 Massive Attack gigs, with exact Dates and coordinates, in a few lines ... tremendous.
 At this point, I was brimming with confidence, thinking I just need to find
 a similar source of data for the list of banksys (of which there's bound to be a wealth, surely?), 20 minutes later, I'll be done ...

-But no - try as I might, I could find no decent source data; the best I could find was [here](https://www.canvasartrocks.com/blogs/posts/70529347-121-amazing-banksy-graffiti-artworks-with-locations).
+But no - try as I might, I could find no decent source for the data; the best I could find was [here](https://www.canvasartrocks.com/blogs/posts/70529347-121-amazing-banksy-graffiti-artworks-with-locations).
 The page looks agreeable, but could hardly be described as 'structured', the list of entries in one big div, something like:
 ```html
 <h2>9.
 Snorting Copper – London</h2>